Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 Who should use this city planning page

-Useful when balancing ticket uncertainty, neighborhood choice, airport timing, local movement, language, altitude, and flexible booking rules.
+Useful when balancing ticket uncertainty, refundable hotel rules, airport timing, local movement, language, altitude, and flexible booking windows.

 Verified Foundation